Ernestine Eckstein: Political organizing in the LGBT community

-Eckstein began attending meetings of the New York Mattachine Society soon after she arrived in New York City, which led her to its sister organization DOB.
+Eckstein began attending meetings of the New York Mattachine Society soon after she arrived in New York City, which led her to its sister organization Daughters of Bilitis (DOB).
 In 1965, debates around the direction of the homophile movement were heating up.
 That same year Eckstein marched in Philadelphia at the first Annual Reminder Day and in front of the White House as the only person of color demonstrating.
-The original Mattachine Society's “old guard” leaders (versus the independent Mattachine Society of Washington who initiated the 1965 protests) wanted to continue pursuing homosexual rights via negotiations with doctors and psychologists while the younger activist wing desired to take the issue of equal civil rights for homosexuals to the people through lobbying government officials and demonstrating.
-Psychologists considered homosexuality to be a mental illness until 1973, when it was removed from the Diagnostic and Statistics Manual in the third edition; until that point, homosexuality was perceived as a mental illness and therefore something to ‘fix’.
+The original Mattachine Society's "old guard" leaders (versus the independent Mattachine Society of Washington who initiated the 1965 protests) wanted to continue pursuing homosexual rights via negotiations with doctors and psychologists while the younger activist wing desired to take the issue of equal civil rights for homosexuals to the people through lobbying government officials and demonstrating.
+Psychologists considered homosexuality to be a mental illness until 1973, when it was removed from the Diagnostic and Statistics Manual in the third edition; until that point, homosexuality was perceived as a mental illness and therefore something to "fix".
 This debate was equally strong within the DOB; Eckstein's appointment as DOB New York chapter Vice President indicated a strategic push by the activist wing.
-Marcia M. Gallo writes, “Her [Eckstein’s] plan was to reach out to women who saw the gay struggle as linked to other civil rights issues and hope that during her time as vice president of the local chapter she would help build a more social action oriented group".
+Marcia M. Gallo wrote, "Her [Eckstein's] plan was to reach out to women who saw the gay struggle as linked to other civil rights issues and hope that during her time as vice president of the local chapter she would help build a more social action oriented group."

-During the time that Eckstein was involved in DOB, until 1968, the “old guard” was still controlling the organization.
-In June 1965, DOB actually pulled out of the East Coast Homophile Organization (ECHO) because the coalition was increasing its involvement in protests for lesbian and gay rights.
+During the time that Eckstein was involved in DOB, until 1968, the "old guard" was still controlling the organization.
+In June 1965, DOB pulled out of the East Coast Homophile Organization (ECHO) because the coalition was increasing its involvement in protests for lesbian and gay rights.
 Eckstein was an important lesbian representative of the activist wing.
-She understood that she was living through a huge tactical shift for lesbian and gay activists and that it was an uphill battle.
-She said, “I think our movement is not ready for any forms of civil disobedience.
+She said, "I think our movement is not ready for any forms of civil disobedience.
 I think this would solidify resistance to our cause.
 This situation will change eventually.
-But not now".
+But not now."

-Eckstein believed that there should be a concentration on, “the discrimination by the government in employment and military service, the laws used against homosexuals,” and, “the rejection by the churches".
+Eckstein believed that there should be a concentration on "the discrimination by the government in employment and military service, the laws used against homosexuals" and "the rejection by the churches".
+Eckstein saw the connection between Black American's struggle for equality during the Civil Rights Movement and the lesbian and gay struggle for equality and fostered the connection.